 - venue rental (for example: any identified programming space)

 - equipment rental (for example: lighting, sound, etc.)

 How to apply

 Grant intake open

-The intake for 2021 Alberta Culture Days grant applications will close on May 7, 2021.
+The intake for 2021 Alberta Culture Days grant applications has been extended to May 14, 2021.

 Step 1.
 Review the Grant Guidelines